HenryMarcAndre/pitchingBiomechanicsReport/README.md

       The earlier Verlander is rotating his lead wrist, the slower his fastball is going.
 A possible reason for this outcome could be that
     Verlander is becoming overly seperated during his motion, and is unable to rotate properly.
 This could also be referred to as "poor timing." </p>
       <img src="strideLengthViz.png" alt="image">
-      <p>Here you can see the effect stide length has on release speed.
+      <p>Here you can see the effect stride length has on release speed.
 When Verlander is
-        making a longer stride during his motion his fastblls are going faster.
+        making a longer stride during his motion his fastballs are going faster.
 This suggests that his lower body is moving with better mechanics and the result is a longer stride length, as well as a faster pitch.
 A shorter stride length could also be a protection against a fast base runner and have nothing to do with Verlander's mechanics.  </p>
       <img src="lhipFootplantViz.png" alt="image">